emrekavur/semantic-segmenter-tool/README.md

 This is a simple tool that can be used for scemantic segmentations of coloured images.
 This tool adopts a pretrained deep learning model for segmentation.
 It needs both Python and Matlab installations.
 Also, some additional Python libraries are necessary.

-This tool uses model is based on MobileNetV2 [1] architecture and is pretrained with Microsoft COCO dataset [2].
+This tool uses a model is based on MobileNetV2 [1] architecture and is pretrained with Microsoft COCO dataset [2].
 The model can segment and identify the objects: aeroplane, bicycle, bird, boat, bottle, bus, car, cat, chair, cow, dining table, dog, horse, motorbike, person, pottedplant, sheep, sofa, train, and tv.

 ![Segmentation Sample](sampleResult.jpg)